site banner

 Let me give an example.
 One of the most common No arguments is simply that the Voice is racist.
 The Voice is a proposal to give permanent additional democratic representation, in the form of a permanent lobby group attached to parliament, to a single ethnic or racial group.
 This cuts against Australian values like a fair go, and would 're-racialise' Australian society or the Australian constitution.
 How does the Yes campaign respond to that concern?

 One common response is to point out that the Australian constitution already mentions race, so this can't re-racialise it.
-This is technically true - parliament only has enumerated powers in Australia, and section 51.xxxvi explicitly allows parliament to make laws on the basis of the race.
+This is technically true - parliament only has enumerated powers in Australia, and section 51.xxxvi explicitly allows parliament to make laws on the basis of race.
 However, by convention that power is almost never used, and No voters worried about race seem like they would oppose that section anyway.
 Moreover, the fact that section 51.xxxvi exists is obviously not a carte blanche to pass any racial law whatsoever.
 If there were a referendum to reintroduce the White Australian Policy and the No campaign claimed it's racist, pointing out that the constitution already mentions race would not be a defense.
 So too here.
-The Yes argument is to pedantically nitpick without at any point addressing the No voter's real conviction - that it's wrong to treat people differently on the basis of a response.
+The Yes argument is to pedantically nitpick without at any point addressing the No voter's real conviction - that it's wrong to treat people differently on the basis of race.

 Another common response is to claim that the Voice isn't about race by nitpicking the word 'race'.
 For instance, here's UniMelb arguing that 'The criterion is indigeneity, not race'.
 Here's RMIT taking the same line.
 Here's the Human Rights Commission arguing that the Voice debate shouldn't be made about race, and that 'it's about participation, it's about equity, it's about elevating the position of First Nations' people'.
 But of course all of this is just irrelevant quibbling.
 Whether you call it 'race' or 'indigeneity' or 'culture' or 'heritage' it is still unambiguously a proposal to establish a permanent advisory body for a particular group of Australians on the basis of that group's ancestry - on the basis of who their parents and grandparents and so on were.
 It's still dividing Australians and giving greater representation to some Australians on the basis of something they were born with and did not choose, and that's the thing that the No voter is worried about.
 James Patterson in that third article says it in so many words: "either way what we are doing is putting into our constitution something that treats people differently because of a characteristic over which they have no control".